Mahmoud7Osman/Calculator/README.md

-My First Project Using Javascript
+My First Project Using Javascript.